ThibaultBee/srtdroid/README.md

 ### Examples

 In examples folder.
-Examples are the SRT Android Wrapper counterpart of [SRT examples folder](https://github.com/Haivision/srt/tree/master/examples).
+Examples are the srtdroid counterpart of [SRT examples folder](https://github.com/Haivision/srt/tree/master/examples).
 You will find both client and server examples.

 ### Chat